Torque3D-GameEngine/T3D-Demos/README.md

 * This demo levels have removed some duplicate arts found in FPSGameplay.
 (You need to use the BaseGame/FPSGameplay)
 * This demo levels have removed some duplicate arts from the levels to lower the size of the demos.
 You need to use the three (3) demos to work.
 Ex.
 The level_B.mis use the same trees as level A.mis, so, the art/shapes/trees from level_B.mis was remove it in favor of the art/shapes/trees from level_A.mis

+**Note:** Some duplicate arts from the levels was removed to lower the size of the demos.
+You need to use the three (3) demos to work.

 ## Instruction